Apply to serve on a San Rafael Board, Commission or Committee!

 To minimize impacts to the community, City staff will coordinate with the project contractor to ensure bicyclist and pedestrian access and traffic flow are considered during the development of the project construction schedule and traffic control plan.
 Advanced noticing and robust communication will occur prior to the implementation of the traffic control plan, and a project contact will be designated and made available to assist with any inquiries on the project.

-Yes, West End Ave will remain a two-way street.
-At the new signalized intersection, vehicles from Second St and Marquard Ave can enter West End Ave (westbound) and vehicles from West End Ave (eastbound) can make a right turn only onto Marquard Ave.
-Vehicles on West End Ave can access Second St through the signalized intersection at Greenfield Ave and Fourth St.
+In the current proposed design (as shown on the project website), vehicles from Marquard Ave can enter West End Ave (westbound) and vehicles from West End Ave (eastbound) can make a right turn onto Marquard Ave or access Second St via a through movement at the intersection with Marquard Ave.
+Vehicles on West End Ave can also access Second St through the signalized intersection at Greenfield Ave and Fourth St.

-Advanced signage will be installed along Greenfield Ave to direct vehicles to Fourth St for access to Second St towards Downtown San Rafael.
-Striping improvements are being implemented at the intersection of West End Ave and Greenfield Ave to improve access from West End Ave to Fourth St. Traffic signal timing adjustments have been made and will continue to be monitored to improve access from Greenfield Ave to Fourth St (especially for the eastbound direction).
+Traffic signal timing adjustments have been made and will continue to be monitored to improve access from Greenfield Ave to Fourth St (especially for the eastbound direction).

 Close window